The National Rental Home Council (NRHC) is the non-profit trade association of the single-family rental home industry.

 Click here to learn more about the industry.

-David Howard, Executive Director
+David Howard, Chief Executive Officer

 Prior to joining NRHC, David served as chief development officer of the Home Builders Institute (HBI), the workforce affiliate of the National Association of Home Builders (NAHB), where he was responsible for the organization’s overall fundraising, business development, constituent outreach operations, and government affairs activities.
 In this capacity, David also had oversight for the strategic management and implementation for all philanthropic and corporate fundraising and development programs.